invenia/FeatureTransforms.jl/docs/src/transforms.md

 # [Transforms](@id about-transforms)

-A `Transform` defines a transformation of data, for example scaling, periodic functions, linear combination, one-hot encoding, etc.
+A `Transform` defines a transformation of data for feature engineering purposes.
+Examples are scaling, periodic functions, linear combination, and one-hot encoding.

 ```@meta
 DocTestSetup = quote